NewAddons/p2p-trade-bot-binance/README.md

 - 🔑 **Binance API:** An active Binance API is required to connect the bot.
 - 🛡️ **P2P Merchant Account:** Ensure your Binance account is set up for P2P trading.

-⚠️ Important Notice: The bot will not skip your competitors; it will only copy their prices.

 Stop losing out to competitors—let my bot do the work for you!
 Stay competitive, save time, and maximize your profits with automated price adjustments.

 ## **VIDEO BOT WORKING CLICK IMAGE**